fairlearn/fairlearn/docs/quickstart.rst

 between groups and for the overall population.
 Using existing metric definitions from
 `scikit-learn <https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics>`_
-we can evaluate metrics to get a group summary as below:
+we can evaluate metrics for subgroups within the data as below:

 .. doctest:: quickstart
     :options:  +NORMALIZE_WHITESPACE